 3. Use as a spot treatment on dry spots; cheeks, eye area, etc.

 For chapped cheeks, mouths and lips (think windburn, ice and snow), Everything Balm is my go-to.
 Five amazing organic ingredients – shea butter, jojoba oil, coconut oil, beeswax, and lavender oil – work together to provide a seriously nourishing and restorative combination.
 The oils and wax give it staying power to create a protective barrier on your skin against the elements.
-The product comes packaged in a functional, easy-to-apply large balm tube.
+The product comes packaged in a functional, easy-to-apply balm stick.
 Even your kids can apply it themselves!

 Again, I love a nutrient-rich organic oil.
 As soon as I step out of the shower, I slather it on.
 Have you tried massaging a body oil onto damp skin?
 It's amazing and creates an emulsification similar to lotion, but way better.
 My skin drinks it up, and by the time I get dressed there is no oily residue.
 I can’t stress enough the importance of a quality oil.
 If you are just beginning to use oils as part of your skincare routine, you may experiment with jojoba, apricot or coconut.
 Or, get fancy with Zoe Organics Body Oil or Belly Oil.